 - Rust and mold.

 Leveling an air conditioner pad takes expertise.
-It’s typically not a job you’ll want to tackle on your own, since your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+It’s usually not a job you’ll want to tackle on your own, since your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC technician.